Tag Archives: HetNets

 Dark Fiber Makes a Comeback.
 Here’s Why.

 Wireless operators have quietly embarked on acquiring dark fiber – a trend that was picked up in 2013 and accelerated in 2014.
 Verizon is leading this activity and rolling out dark fiber to their cell site.
 But why specifically have carriers decided on dark fiber rather than continue lease capacity?
-I think the answer has to be looked… Read More »
+I think the answer has… Read More »

 Further Enhanced ICIC (FeICIC)